 Unique, Revolutionary, Rigorous

 Postural Integration® is based on the insights stemming from pioneers of the beginning of the 20th century like Szandor Ferenczi, Georg Groddeck, Wilhelm Reich and others who found that emotional relief and integration can be obtained through massage and other forms of touch, play and symbolic interaction.
-The specialised deep tissue touching, as developed by Jack Painter, Ph.D. is strongly based on the innovations of Ida Rolf,PhD, the creator of "Structural Integration" (also known as the Rolfing-method).
+For a more elaborate explanation of backgrounds go here.
+The specialised deep tissue touching, as developed by Jack Painter, Ph.D. is partly based on the innovations of Ida Rolf,PhD, the creator of "Structural Integration" (also known as the Rolfing-method).
 The layers of myofascia (a connective tissue surrounding muscular tissue) in the body are envisioned in three depths/layers of work: superficial, intermediary deep, and deep work.

 The work with the network of fascia is organized around the release of segmental armouring (7 segments as described by W. Reich) in twelve paradigm sessions

-Like most other systems of body psychotherapy, Postural Integration® works with a concept of somatic memory; the idea that, as Wilhelm Reich put it, ‘every muscular rigidity’ – or, indeed, every other bodily restriction – ‘contains the history and meaning of its origin’; and that by releasing the restriction and reowning the memory, most importantly the emotional memory, a person can dissolve a corresponding pattern of psychological constraint.
-Emotional memories are stored subcortically, via the amygdala and other related brain areas and also in the tissue itself.
-PI-practitioners have experienced over the years that special emotional patterns are being fixated in special areas, known as the seven segments of embodied experiences.
+Like most other systems of hands-on body psychotherapy, Postural Integration® works with a concept of somatic memory; the idea that, as Wilhelm Reich put it, ‘every muscular rigidity’ – or, indeed, every other bodily restriction – ‘contains the history and meaning of its origin’; and that by relieving and releasing the restriction and reowning the memory, most importantly the emotional memory, a person can dissolve a corresponding pattern of psychological constraint.
+Emotional memories are stored subcortically, via the amygdala, the hypocampus and other limbic related brain areas and also in the tissue itself.
+PI-practitioners have experienced over the years that special emotional patterns are being fixated in special areas, known as the seven segments of embodied experiences, sometimes in the form of trigger-points.
 There is considerable evidence that traumatic memories can be stored, and expressed, unconsciously and non-verbally.
 In other words, emotional memories are unconscious – they appear as feelings, not as memories of feelings – and persistent.
-Postural Integrators will tend in practice to encourage and support spontaneous bodily impulses and experiences, in the expectation that these will lead to some form of completion, re-enactment and/or discharge.
+Postural Integrators will tend in practice to encourage and support spontaneous bodily impulses and experiences, in the expectation that these will lead to some form of completion, re-enactment and/or emotional release and discharge.
 They will support your process of self-regulation in different stages of your "affect-cycle", in order for you to learn to charge your emotions in such a way that communication with yourself and with your relatives improves, as well as the discharge of your emotions in such a way that your bodymind has no need to create psychosomatic conditions in order to regulate your emotional needs, wants and desires.

 The body is a sensitive unit full of stored memory and the way to tap into feeling and memory differs from person to person and from therapeutic style to the other.